PinkCasinoPinkCasino

 Most players believe bingo is the most important term in bingo calls, considering it's used to announce a winner.
 A curious fact, in the earlier years of the game's history, beano was the preferred term for bingo.
 However, some things do not change, and the influence of British culture is evident in bingo calls.
 A few popular calls include:

-• Kelly’s Eye for 1: Derived from military slang, as a tribute to Australian hero Ned Kelly
+• Kelly’s Eye for 1: Derived from military slang, the kelly's eye bingo call is a reference to Ned Kelly

 • Dancing Queen for 17: Homage to the legendary Swedish pop band Abba